 The MSc class is divided into groups from the very beginning of the session.
 We are creating a closer parallel of the way industry works, so helping the students with the transition from formal education to employment.
 The students are encouraged to work and act as a group in every possible way.
 Taking a trivial example, when it comes to getting photocopies of papers, one member of the group gets the original, rather than all the students competing.

 Each group is allocated to a member of the MSc teaching staff who acts as group tutor.
 Usually the students would approach the tutor of the course component about technical matters, but the allocated staff member is the initial point of contact for students seeking additional help or information.
 Group tutors will arrange short meetings and tutorials at which the students may also raise general matters of concern that they would rather not raise in front of the whole class.
-Conversely, some communication with the students will be via a group representative rather than directly with each individual.
-The groups and the tutors are free to make use of this system in whatever way they wish.

 Team Development Programme